Sharifkzm/Projects/README.md

 Thank you for coming to my GitHub!
 In this repository you'll find a sample of my latest programming project.

-**R**
-- Course: SIPA class, Data Analysis for Policy Research Using R (U6614)
-- Date: December 2023
-- Project: 'Tackling the world's lowest fertility rate: Effect of childcare subsidies on birth-rate in South Korea.'
-Group project with Shawn Lee and Manisha Swain.
-- Key tasks: Regressions (linear OLS, two-way fixed effects, panelr), knitting into PDFs and Presentations (Markdown), data cleaning, transformations, and visualisations (tidyverse, ggplot).
-- Research outcomes: Childcare subsidies (supply-side) did not result in a significant change to the already-declining birth rates in South Korea.
-This is evidenced by the government's switch to a policy of direct cash to parents (demand-side) in 2023.

-**R**
-- Course: SIPA class, Text as Data (U6614)
-- Date: February 2024
-- Project: Text analysis of Jan 6th 2021 coverage.
-- Key tasks: Tokenisation, document feature matrix, co-occurences, Zipf law, web scraping, cosine similarity (quanteda, tidyverse, ggcorrplot).
-- Research outcomes: Analysis of transcripts from CNN and Fox News highlights a discoursive difference, particularly around the term 'insurrection' which was more widely used by the former.

 **Python**
 - Course: SIPA class, Text as Data (U6514) and Building AI Tools with Large Language Models (U6547)
 - Date: May 2024